NadeefChowdhury/OpenCV_Image_Editor/README.md

 3. Revealing the contours/edges of images
 4. Increasing or decresing the brightness
 5. Exporting the edited image as a .png file
-### Limitations
-1. You cannot convert an image to grayscale/blur after converting it to contour
-2. You cannot blur, grayscale or reveal the contours after changing the brightness.
-So, change the brightness at the end.

 #### Required Libraries
 1. tkinter
 2. pillow